 Level Three: The Agent

 An agent is like hiring a property manager.
 You tell them, “Keep the property rented and maintained,” and they figure out the rest.
 They decide when to schedule repairs, how to screen tenants, which contractors to call.
-They adapt to situations you didn’t anticipate.
+A pipe bursts at 2am — they don’t wake you up.
+They call the plumber, supervise the fix, and send you a summary in the morning.

 The agent decides which tools to use.
 It adapts to what it finds.
-It acts autonomously.
-Think of it like an employee with reasoning capabilities.
+It acts autonomously, like an employee with reasoning capabilities.
 And like any employee, it can make mistakes.
 The better your instructions, the better it performs.

 This is where AI becomes truly autonomous.
 An agent doesn’t just suggest or execute.
 It reasons.
 It senses its environment, processes information, and takes action based on goals rather than scripts.
 When the path isn’t fixed and the task requires judgment, agents shine.